gep13/gep13/input/blog/how-to-use-appveyor-cache.md

 Published: 23/7/2017
 Tags:
 - how to
-- AppVeyor
+- appveyor
-- Build Cache
+- build cache
 ---

 Another important feature offered by AppVeyor is it's [Build Cache](https://www.appveyor.com/docs/build-cache/).
 Due to the fact that every AppVeyor build uses a fresh copy of the Build Agent Virtual Machine, any files and folders that were created as part of the build are not persisted between project builds.